SnowflakePowered/librashader/README.md

 ### Thread safety
-In general, it is **safe** to create a filter chain instance from a different thread, but drawing frames requires **externally synchronization** of the filter chain object.
-Additionally, filter chain creation requires external synchronization of the graphics devices queue where applicable, as loading LUT textures requires submission of commands to the graphics queue, unless the `filter_chain_create_deferred` methods are used.
+In general, it is **safe** to create a filter chain instance from a different thread, but drawing frames requires **external synchronization** of the filter chain object.

+Filter chains can be created from any thread, but requires external synchronization of the graphics device queue where applicable
+(in Direct3D 11, the immediate context is considered the graphics device queue), as loading LUTs requires command submission to the GPU.
+Initialization of GPU resources may be deferred asynchronously using the `filter_chain_create_deferred` functions, but the caller is responsible for submitting the recorded commands to the graphics device queue, and **ensuring that the work is complete** before drawing shader pass frames.

 OpenGL has an additional restriction where creating the filter chain instance in a different thread is safe **if and only if** the thread local OpenGL context is initialized to the same context as the drawing thread.
+Support for deferral of GPU resource initialization is not available to OpenGL.

 ### Writing a librashader Runtime